pschachte/wybe/WYBE.md

 the keyword `test` after the `def` keyword.

 Calls to test procedures and functions are only permitted in two
-contexts:  in a conditional, or in the definition of a test procedure or function.
+contexts:  in a conditional, described [below](#conditionals), or in the definition of a test procedure.

 Any procedure or function call can become a test if an input is provided where an output argument is expected.
 In this case, the call is made